Sunday, June 14, 2020

 And in that same Faith, David went and fought and killed Goliath saying “I come to you in the name of the Lord of hosts”.
 (1 Samuel 17:45)

 Because of his many mighty deeds, David had been a “portent” or miraculous sign to many.
 But David saw God as the one with real strength and gave him the glory for it.
-He said “My moth is filed with your praise, and with your glory all the day”.
+He said “My mouth is filed with your praise, and with your glory all the day”.
 (8)

 Prayer in Old Age